kekse1/v3/docs/modules/README.md

 * ./*cursor.png*

 ## '**cgi-bin**/'
 With './php/', to which we also could symlink in the base directory, if wanted.
-Most important file in there is the 'cgi-bin/php/*count.php*'!
+Most important file in there is the 'cgi-bin/php/*count.php*', and also _will be_ 'cgi-bin/php/*resize.php*'..

 ## '**count**/'
 You better `chmod 1777` it.
 There must be a symlink 'cgi-bin/php/count' to here.